Cande097/TrashExec-v3/README.md

 #### Can i resell this product

-No you cannot, the updates as open source will stop soon as people start people start reselling
+No you cannot, the updates to our github will stop soon as people start reselling

 #### Is there chances of getting banned?